 - Some of the information on the list is incorrect and misleading

-For students wishing to get a better understanding of how accreditations and state approvals affect Caribbean medical schools, we have created a comprehensive guide to Caribbean medical schools: the definitive guide.
+For students wishing to get a better understanding of how accreditations and state approvals affect Caribbean medical schools, we have created a comprehensive guide to Caribbean medical schools (linked below).
 We have explained this topic in a simple and clear manner.
 There are many Caribbean medical schools in existence but only a handful that offer an educational quality comparable to domestic medical schools.
 Students must exercise careful due diligence when choosing a Caribbean medical school, which includes weighing many different factors beyond just accreditation and approvals.
 Getting firsthand information such as visiting campus, and speaking to current students and alumni should be the priority.